This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat the oven to 350 degrees F and line and 9×9 baking dish with parchment paper (letting it hang over the sides of the pan, as you’ll use it to lift the bars later).
+- Preheat the oven to 350℉ and line a 9-inch baking dish with parchment paper, letting it hang over the sides of the pan, as you’ll use it to lift the bars later.

 - In a large mixing bowl, combine the almond butter, maple syrup, vanilla, eggs, and avocado oil.
 Whisk until very smooth and there are no clumps.